Rethinking Functional Brain Connectome Analysis: Do Graph Deep Learning Models Help: Methods

-\begin{itemize} \item \textbf{Performance metrics}: For the classification tasks on the ABIDE and PNC datasets, model performance is evaluated using the AUROC score.
+\textbf{Other Experimental Settings} For the classification tasks on the ABIDE and PNC datasets, model performance is evaluated using the AUROC score.
 For the regression tasks on the ABCD and HCP datasets, we use the Pearson correlation coefficient $r$ between the predicted scores and true scores as the performance metric.

-\item \textbf{Training and testing}: We randomly split each dataset into three subsets: 70\% for training, 10\% for validation, and 20\% for testing.
-All deep learning models are trained for 100 epochs using the Adam optimizer with a batch size of 16 and a weight decay of 1e-4.
+We randomly split each dataset into three subsets: 70\% for training, 10\% for validation, and 20\% for testing.
+All deep learning models are trained for 100 epochs using Adam optimizer with a batch size of 16 and a weight decay of 1e-4.
 The epoch with the highest AUROC (for classification tasks) or correlation (for regression tasks) on the validation set is used to compare performance on the test set.
 All reported performances are the average of 10 random runs on the test set with the standard deviation.